DataDog/documentation/content/en/account_management/org_settings/cross_org_visibility.md

 Note the `cross_org_uuids` parameter in the JSON widget definition payload.
 - This parameter is optional.
 If omitted, the query runs on the organization on which the widget is defined.
-- Use the organization identifier, which you can recover from the [Organizations endpoint][7], to run from your top-level "parent" organization.
+- Use the organization identifier, which you can recover from the [Organizations endpoint][7], to identify the organization on which the query runs.
 - Though this parameter accepts an array, the array must contain only one element.
 Adding multiple elements to the `cross_org_uuids` array results in a 400 error.

 [1]: /account_management/multi_organization/